castle-games/ghost-releases/README.md

 # ghost-player

 A simple tool designed for developing and loading lua projects.
-You can download the binarys in this repository.
+You can download the binaries in this repository.

 ## features